 OxyContin Withdrawal Timeline

-OxyContin withdrawal effects can be quite uncomfortable, but the actual duration of symptoms isn’t incredibly long.
+OxyContin withdrawal effects can be quite uncomfortable, but the symptoms’ actual duration isn’t long.
 Typically, the worst symptoms come and go within the first week or two.
-Here is a general timeline of the OxyContin withdrawal process:

-There are several factors that can affect the length of OxyContin withdrawal, including:
+Several factors can affect the length of OxyContin withdrawal, including:

 - How much OxyContin a person was normally taking